US STOCKS-Wall St drops for 5th day on global economy, earnings concern

 By Caroline Valetkevitch

-NEW YORK, Jan 15 (Reuters) - U.S. stocks fell for a fifth straight session Thursday as bank results disappointed and investors fretted over the potential impact of global economic weakness on U.S. earnings.
+NEW YORK, Jan 15 (Reuters) - U.S. stocks fell in afternoon trading Thursday, putting them on track for a fifth day of losses, as bank results disappointed and investors fretted over the potential impact of global economic weakness on U.S. earnings.

-Energy shares extended recent losses as oil prices settled down more than 4 percent after weak U.S. economic data spurred worries over oil demand.
-The S&P energy index fell 1.2 percent.
+Oil prices settled down more than 4 percent after weak U.S. economic data spurred worries over oil demand.

-“We’re probably going to see slowing in the global economy, and it will be very difficult to sail through a global recession without getting touched,” said Scott Colyer, chief executive officer of Advisors Asset Management in Monument, Colorado.

-Suggesting further weakness may be ahead, the S&P 500 index closed below its 120-day moving average and ended for the first time in a month below the 2,000 mark, considered a psychological support level.
-The CBOE Volatility index notched a fifth day of gains, up 4.2 percent at 22.39.

-Expectations for U.S. fourth-quarter earnings have been scaled back sharply, with growth now estimated at 3.5 percent, compared with an Oct.
-1 estimate of 11.2 percent, according to Thomson Reuters data.
+“There’s a lot of cash still on the sidelines because of the worries over the global economy, over what’s going to happen with lower commodity prices,” said Eric Marshall, director of research at Hodges Capital Management in Dallas.

-The S&P financial sector dropped 1.3 percent.
-Bank of America lost 5.2 percent to $15.20, among the S&P 500’s biggest drags, after the second-largest U.S. bank by assets reported a 14 percent slump in quarterly profit.
-Citigroup shares fell 3.7 percent to $47.23 after its results.
+The S&P financial sector led the day’s decline with a drop of 1.1 percent.
+Bank of America lost 4.8 percent and was among the S&P 500’s biggest drags after the second-largest U.S. bank by assets reported a 14 percent slump in quarterly profit.
+Citigroup shares fell 3.4 percent after its quarterly results.

-The S&P is now down 4.7 percent from its Dec.
-29 record high.

-Adding to volatility, the Swiss National Bank scrapped its cap on the franc currency in a surprise move.
+Trading will likely remain volatile after the Swiss National Bank scrapped its cap on the franc.

-U.S.-traded Swiss stocks climbed.
-Credit Suisse was up 1.8 percent at $23.22 and Novartis jumped 3.9 percent to $100.58 as a strengthening franc made U.S.-dollar denominated stocks cheaper.
+Swiss stocks traded in the United States climbed.
+Credit Suisse was up 0.7 percent at $22.98 and Novartis jumped 3.3 percent to $100.02 as a strengthening Swiss franc made U.S.-dollar denominated stocks cheaper.

+Expectations for U.S. fourth-quarter earnings have been scaled back sharply in recent months, with growth now estimated at 3.5 percent, compared with an Oct.
+1 estimate of 11.2 percent growth, according to Thomson Reuters data.

+Investors are awaiting not just results but forecasts from companies, Marshall said.

+The benchmark S&P has fallen for four straight sessions and nine of the past 11 days.
+It is down more about 4 percent from its last record high Dec.
+29. The CBOE Volatility index was on track for a fifth day of gains.

-Best Buy shares tumbled 14.1 percent to $34.30 as the worst performing S&P 500 component.
-The electronics retailer expects same-store sales growth to be flat to negative in the first two quarters of its fiscal year.
+Best Buy shares tumbled 10.9 percent as the worst performing S&P 500 component after the electronics retailer posted holiday sales results and said it expects same-store sales growth to be flat to negative in the first two quarters of its fiscal year.

-After the bell, shares of Intel dipped 1.1 percent to $35.80 following its results.

-U.S. producer prices recorded their biggest fall in more than three years in December, while other reports showed mixed signals for manufacturing in New York state and the mid-Atlantic region in January.

-The S&P 500 posted 27 new 52-week highs and 17 new lows; the Nasdaq Composite recorded 30 new highs and 134 new lows.
-(Additional reporting by Ryan Vlastelica and Chuck Mikolajczak; editing by Bernadette Baum and Nick Zieminski)
+The benchmark S&P 500 index was posting 23 new 52-week highs and 14 new lows; the Nasdaq Composite was recording 28 new highs and 110 new lows.
+(Editing by Bernadette Baum and Nick Zieminski)